Trump upends virus oversight, removing key official

 Miller has worked at the Justice Department and was inspector general for nearly a decade at the General Services Administration, which oversees thousands of federal contracts.
 Though he is respected in the oversight community, Miller’s role in the White House counsel’s office is troubling, watchdog groups said.

-Pelosi criticized Trump for nominating “one of his own lawyers,” and Senate Democratic leader Chuck Schumer questioned whether someone who worked for the president could be independent.
-Those concerns were accelerated Tuesday with word that Trump was replacing Fine on the pandemic board.
+Democratic lawmakers had already questioned whether someone who worked for the president could be independent, concerns that were accelerated by Fine’s replacement.

-“The president now has engaged in a series of actions designed to neuter any kind of oversight of his actions and that of the administration during a time of national crisis, when trillions of dollars are being allocated to help the American people,” Democratic Rep. Adam Schiff told The Associated Press.
+“The president now has engaged in a series of actions designed to neuter any kind of oversight of his actions and that of the administration during a time of national crisis, when trillions of dollars are being allocated to help the American people,” Rep. Adam Schiff, D-Calif., told The Associated Press.

 But Trump has made clear his willingness to flout that system, perhaps foreshadowing the chaos of the last week.